otrv4/otrv4/otrv4.md

 [sending a Data Message](#sending-a-data-message) and [receiving a Data Messages](#receiving-a-data-message) sections.

-A message with an empty human-readable part (the plaintext is of zero length, or starts with a `NULL`) is a "heartbeat" message.
+A data message with an empty human-readable part (the plaintext is of zero length, or starts with a `NULL`) is a "heartbeat" message.
 This message is useful for key rotations and revealing MAC keys.
 It should not be displayed to the participant.
-If you have not sent a message to a correspondent in some (configurable) time, send a "heartbeat" message, consisting of a Data Message encoding and an empty plaintext.
+If you have not sent a message to a correspondent in some (configurable) time, send a "heartbeat" message.
 The heartbeat message should have the `IGNORE_UNREADABLE` flag set.

 ```
 Alice                                                                           Bob